geoblacklight/geoblacklight-schema/README.md

 ### GeoRSS

 We use [GeoRSS](http://georss.org) for geometry encoding.
-Note that all data are in WGS84 (EPSG:4326 projection).
-Depending on your usage, only the bounding box field is **REQUIRED**.
+Note that all data are in WGS84 (EPSG:4326 projection) and use latitude-longitude (y,x) pairs.
+Depending on your usage, only the bounding box field is required.

 **georss_box_s**
 : 	**REQUIRED**.
-Bounding box as maximum values for S W N E. Example: `12.62309 76.76 19.91705 84.76618`
+Bounding box as maximum values for S W N E. Example: `12.6 -119.4 19.9 84.8`

 **georss_point_s**
-: 	Point representation for layer -- i.e., centroid?
+: 	Point representation for layer -- i.e., centroid?.
+Example: `12.6 -119.4`

 **georss_polygon_s**
-: 	Shape of the layer as a Polygon in the form S W N W N E S E S W.
+: 	Shape of the layer as a Polygon in the form S W N W N E S E S W. Example: `12.6 -119.4 19.9 -119.4 19.9 84.8 12.6 84.8 12.6 -119.4`

 ### Layer-specific metadata